boggydigital/coost/README.md

 ## cookies.json file

-Please note that cookies file created by pesco is not encrypted or obfuscated in any way.
+Please note that cookies file created by coost is not encrypted or obfuscated in any way.

 cookies.json is a trivial JSON structure that stores cookies by hosts: